sisakz/zeal-ws2024/README.md

 # zeal-es2021
 Zeal 0.6.1 portable with DocSets for EuroSkills Graz 2021 Skill 17

-On Windws run cmd in Administrator mode  and issue the following command before cloning:
+On Windows run cmd in Administrator mode  and issue the following command before cloning:

 `git config --system core.longpaths true`